fire1ce/3os.org/docs/infrastructure/proxmox/cloud-image-template.md

 ![Cloud-Init-Tab][cloud-init-tab-img]

 Configure the default setting for the cloud image template.
-This will alow the VM to start with predefined user, password, ssh keys and network configuration.
+This will allow the VM to start with predefined user, password, ssh keys and network configuration.

 ![Cloud-Init-Settings][cloud-init-settings-img]